echang15/rapidprototyping-django/README.md

-# CrashCourse-Django
-Rapid Prototyping with Django
+# Rapid Prototyping with Django

 ## Overview